States of Incarceration: The Global Context 2024

 • people held in jails in Indian Country in each state,

-• justice-involved people involuntarily committed to other kinds of confinement in each state (i.e. sex offenders held under “civil commitment” laws and people held in state psychiatric hospitals because of criminal charges or convictions.)
+• criminal legal system-involved people involuntarily committed to other kinds of confinement in each state (i.e. people convicted of sex-related offenses held under “civil commitment” laws and people held in state psychiatric hospitals because of criminal charges or convictions.)

-The raw data is available in two appendices — Appendix 1: State Data and Appendix 2: Country Data — and the individual sources were as follows:
+The raw data are available the accompanying appendix tables and the individual sources were as follows:

-• Federal prisons and U.S. Marshals Service: While federal prosecutions are nominally the result of federal policy, we attributed federal convictions to individual states in part because federal prosecutions are of state residents and in part because federal prosecutions are often coordinated with state prosecutors and state law enforcement.
-(In this way, our methodology departs from the way that the Bureau of Justice Statistics calculates state rates.
-In Correctional Populations in the United States, 2017-2018, U.S. Marshals Service detainees are not included at all, and other federal prisoners are included in the total national incarceration rate but do not affect state incarceration rates.)
+• Federal prisons: While federal prosecutions are nominally the result of federal policy, we attribute federal convictions to individual states in part because federal prosecutions affect state residents and in part because federal prosecutions are often coordinated with state prosecutors and state law enforcement.
+(In this way, our methodology departs from the way the Bureau of Justice Statistics calculates state rates.
+In Correctional Populations in the United States, 2022, people detained by or for the U.S. Marshals Service are not included at all, and other people incarcerated under federal jurisdiction are included in the total national incarceration rate but do not affect state incarceration rates.)

-To develop estimates of the number of people in federal prison from each state, we developed a ratio of the state of legal residence for the Bureau of Prisons population as of April 2019 — based on FOIA request 2019-04597 — and applied it to the total federal prison population of 155,078 reported by the Federal Bureau of Prisons as of July 29, 2021.
-While we did not have state of residence information for this federal population, we used the same ratio to reallocate these people to states as we did for those under BOP jurisdiction.
-We reasoned that people under federal jurisdiction, regardless of status (convicted, pretrial, or in transit), would likely come from the states in the same proportions.
-We applied the same ratio to reallocate the 62,329 average daily population in U.S. Marshals Service’s custody in FY 2020 to the states.
+To develop estimates of the number of people in federal prison from each state, we developed a ratio of the state of legal residence for the Bureau of Prisons population as of March 27, 2021 — based on our FOIA request — and applied it to the total federal prison population of 158,7033 reported by the Federal Bureau of Prisons as of May 31, 2024.

-• Youth confinement: Because the United States confines large numbers of youth through the juvenile justice system, we included these youth in our national and state incarceration rates.
-Youth confined in places other than prison are not included in other countries’ incarceration rates in this report, but their inclusion would not change other countries’ rates much anyway.
-The 37,529 confined youth in the U.S. add 11.2 incarcerated people per 100,000 population to the national rate.
-Canada’s rate, by comparison, would only increase by 1.9 per 100,000 based on the juvenile average daily population in custody as reported by Statistics Canada and the national population reported by the World Prison Brief.
-Italy’s incarceration rate would increase by less than 1 person per 100,000 if we incorporated juvenile populations reported in Italy’s Juvenile Offenders Detention Alternative in Europe National Report.
-In England and Wales, youth in Immigration Removal Centres are already included in that nation’s data.
-Juveniles in other kinds of facilities in England and Wales are not included in their data, but including them would increase the overall rate for England and Wales by less than 1 person per 100,000.
-We did not make these adjustments because for most countries, these data are not available or are not comparable to the system of youth confinement in the U.S.
+• Youth confinement: Because the United States confines large numbers of youth through its “juvenile justice” system, we included these youth in our national and state incarceration rates.
+Youth confined in places other than prison are not included in other countries’ incarceration rates in this report, but their inclusion would not change other countries’ rates much anyway,6 while the 24,894 confined youth in the U.S. add 7 incarcerated people per 100,000 population to the national rate.
+We did not make these adjustments for any other countries’ incarceration rates because for most countries, these data are not available or are not comparable to the system of youth confinement in the U.S.

-For youth in the U.S., the Juvenile Residential Facility Census Databook: 2000-2018 reports the number of people younger than 21 who were detained or committed in residential placement facilities as of October 24, 2018, the most recent year for which data are available.
-We included the national total of 37,529 in the national incarceration rate, but the totals for the states do not match the U.S total due to rounding for anonymity.
+For youth in the U.S., the National Center for Juvenile Justice published the number of people younger than 21 in residential facilities by state7 as of October 27, 2021 based on the results of the Census of Juveniles in Residential Placement (CJRP).
+We included the national total of 24,894 in the national incarceration rate, but the totals for the states do not match the U.S total due to rounding for anonymity.
 (For more on this population, see our more detailed report Youth Confinement: The Whole Pie.)

 Three additional categories of confinement are included in the national incarceration rate for the United States, but not in state rates, because state-level data were not available:

-• Territorial prisons: The incarcerated populations under the jurisdictions of the U.S. Territories of American Samoa, Guam, and the U.S. Virgin Islands, and U.S. Commonwealths of Northern Mariana Islands and Puerto Rico are reported in Prisoners in 2019 Table 21, reporting data for December 31, 2019.
+• Territorial prisons: The total jurisdictional populations under the authority of the U.S. Territories of American Samoa, Guam, and the U.S. Virgin Islands, and U.S. Commonwealths of Northern Mariana Islands and Puerto Rico are reported in Table 25 of Prisoners in 2022 — Statistical Tables, reporting data for December 31, 2022.

 In order to make the graph comparing the founding NATO nations to individual states, however, we had to make two exceptions to this policy.
 First, we included Iceland, which is a founding NATO member, even though its population is below 500,000.
 We also aggregated the total incarcerated and total population data for the three separate nations of England and Wales, Scotland and Northern Island, into the one member of NATO, the United Kingdom.